20 SUV Camper Ideas [DIY, SUV Conversion Kits & SUV Tents]

 Photo: Compass Camper

 Want a lightweight, cheap ($699), and super-fast-to-assemble kit?
-Look no further than this aluminium conversion kit by Compass Camper.
-It’s as simple as it gets – a low platform bed made out of aluminium with open storage underneath.
+Look no further than this aluminum conversion kit by Compass Camper.
+It’s as simple as it gets – a low platform bed made out of aluminum with open storage underneath.
 This is lined with foam, so you don’t need to place a high mattress on top of it.
-Installation doesn’t require any drilling or screwing either – simply attach the frame to your vehicle’s tie downs to keep it in place.
+Installation doesn’t require any drilling or screwing either – simply attach the frame to your vehicle’s tie-downs to keep it in place.

 This kit is compatible with the Subaru Outback 2009-2022, the Subaru Forester 2008-2022, the Toyota Rav4 2013-2022, and the Toyota Runner 4th and 5th gen.